top of page

 ☑️ Implementation Timeline

-Rolling Out Changes Without Freaking Out Patients
+Rolling Out Changes Without Confusing Patients

-Choose Your Approach Carefully
+Choose Your Approach Wisely

 Over-Communicate During the Transition

-Prepare Your Staff for Questions
+Prepare Staff for Patient Questions

 Doctor holding tablet with floating medical service icons representing comprehensive healthcare offerings